-The Archer Braid Trail runs for over 10 miles between the cities of Archer and Gainesville in north-central Florida.
-Future construction will continue the trail east to the University of Florida.
-The paved trail currently parallels the south side of Archer Road.
+The Archer Braid Trail runs for over 12 miles between Archer and Gainesville in north-central Florida.

-See TrailLink Map for more options and detailed directions.
+See TrailLink Map for more parking options and detailed directions.

 The asphalt surface is in good condition.
 Most of the trail runs along a highway.
 The scenery is nothing to get excited about.